xenserver/xenserver-samples/java/README.md

 # XenServerJava usage examples

-This folder contains of a number of test programs that can be used as pedagogical examples accompanying XenServerJava (com.citrix.hypervisor.xen-api).
+This folder contains of a number of test programs that can be used as pedagogical examples accompanying XenServerJava (com.xenserver.xen-api).
 They are structured as a Maven project.

 ## Dependencies